NikhilJha42/eng110-devops/README.md

 - How to check permissions
 - How to switch to 'root user' `sudo su`
 - How to change permissions `chmod instruction file_name`

+### Timeout
+- To run a process for a given time `timeout DURATION COMMAND`
+- `sleep` will exit after the time has completed

+### Installing a product
 - How to install a product - install webserver called `nginx`
 - `sudo apt-get install package_name`
 - How to check the status - `systemctl status nginx`

-### Timeout
-- To run a process for a given time `timeout DURATION COMMAND`
-- `sleep` will exit after the time has completed
+### Automating the installation of a product
+- Make sure that there are no virtual machines in your location.
+- Create a `provisioning.sh` file.
+- Add the following commands to the file:
+-- `#!/bin/bash` (This is very important, as it tells vagrant that this is a provisioning shell file" -- `sudo apt-get update -y` # run updates
+-- `sudo apt-get upgrade -y` # run upgrade
+-- `sudo apt-get install nginx -y` # install nginx
+-- `sudo systemctl start nginx` #start nginx
+-- `sudo systemctl enable nginx` #enable nginx
+- Update your vagrantfile with the following command:
+`config.vm.provision "shell", path: "provisioning.sh"`
+- Now if you run `vagrant up`, provisioning.sh should execute, thus the VM will automatically:
+-- update & upgrade;
+-- install the package nginx.